 - New advanced pilot lines: preferential access to pilot lines to open EU foundries.
 4 pilot lines are targeted by the current call: - Advanced sub 2nm, for 700 M€.
 It covers production of IP nodes at 2nm, a level of integration only available from Taiwan or Korea today. - Advanced FDSOI with 7nm target for 420 M€.
 It covers SOI, prototyping for SOI tech with smart combinations/integration, down scaling at 7nm; - Advanced packaging for 370 M€.
 It covers packaging, for advanced coms with the intention of capturing higher value in connectivity markets, advanced IoT applications. - Advanced semiconductors based on wide bandgap materials for 180 M€.
-Telecom applications are also possible in this domain. - Quantum Chips issues, new PL: The creation of a Q chips PL is envisaged as a follow up initiative beyond the 4 already decided.
-It piggybacks on the Quantum flagship, which covers a full value chain from R&I to creation of lead markets. - Quantum flagship includes multiple activities and funding equity invest, 300 M€ IRIS euroQCI, 700M€; euro HPC 400M€; Skills 25M€; pilot lines, CJU, 400M (link with CJU); Q flagship with communications, computing, simulations, sensing: 1000 M€ - Competence center: As per the EuroHPC JU, the CJU supports a "Competence Center" CC.
-Competence center is where users can go to access design platforms and then pilot lines, with the idea of "stacking them on top of each other.
-EU supports one CC per MS, with MS or regions co-investing into it.
-CC support industry or public sector (e.g. for "policy driven designs").
+Telecom applications are also possible in this domain. - Quantum Chips: The creation of a Q chips Program Line is envisaged as a follow up initiative beyond the 4 already decided.
+It piggybacks on the Quantum flagship, which covers a full value chain from R&I to creation of lead markets. - Quantum flagship includes multiple activities and funding: e.g. 300 M€ IRIS2, 700M€ euroQCI; euro HPC 400M€; Skills 25M€. - Competence center: As per the EuroHPC JU, the CJU supports a "Competence Center".
+The Competence Center (CC) is where users can go to access design platforms and then pilot lines, with the idea of "stacking" them on top of each other.
+CCs support industry or public sector (e.g. for "policy driven designs").
 They provide access to design facilities and then PL's, provide trainings and upskilling facilities.
-CC operates as a network of national (regional) CC's, with the idea that MS know the stakeholders better and can organize better access to CC's actors.
-CC may cover specialized areas, tech or application, help technology transfer, promote chip funds and access to VC, raise awareness and promote success stories. - Funding: The CA comes with additional funding tools to support capital intensive industry like microelectronics.
-EU is behind CN and US for Start Ups in the field but investment is raising.
-There is no dedicated VC fund, which limits SME growth in the field.
-Those with more mature tech are at risk of being acquired.
-The CA hence includes a Chip fund with two facilities: - The EIC accelerator provides equity + grants to high potential Start Ups to validate their tech and transform it into innovation; - The InvestEU, funded by Digital EU, implemented by EIF.
-SME with companies are targets.
-Also, for loans, InvestEU targets higher maturity technologies and domains - Design Facilities: Europe share of design of components is very low.
-The Chips JU includes the development of Design tools (EDA) and platforms (PF) whose access is to be facilitated by the CC's.
-(Contact in the EC is Marco Ceccarelli for further information).
-Call Design PF opens July 2024.
+The EU supports one CC per Member State, with Member States or regions co-investing into it.
+This way the CC operates as a network of national (regional) CC's, with the idea that Member States know the stakeholders better and can organize better access to CC's actors.
+CC may cover specialized areas, tech or application, help technology transfer, promote chip funds and access to Venture Capital, raise awareness and promote success stories. - Funding: The CA comes with additional funding tools to support capital intensive industry like microelectronics.
+EU is behind China and the US for Start Ups in the field, but investment is raising.
+There is no dedicated Venture Capital fund, which limits SME growth in the field.
+Those with more mature technology are at risk of being acquired.
+The CA hence includes a Chip fund with two facilities: - The EIC accelerator which provides equity + grants to high potential Start Ups to validate their tech and transform it into innovation; - The InvestEU, funded by Digital EU and implemented by the European Investment Fund is targeted at SMEs.
+Also, for loans, InvestEU targets higher maturity technologies and domains. - Design Facilities: Europe's share of design of components is very low.
+The Chips JU includes the development of design tools and platforms whose access is to be facilitated by the CC's.
+A call for design platforms opens July 2024.